dventura3/system-design/README.md

 # Indexes

 Indexes are well known when it comes to databases, they are used to improve the speed of data retrieval operations on the data store.
-An index makes the trade-offs of increased storage overhead, and slower writes (since we not only have to write the data but also have to update the index) for the benefit of faster reads.
+An index makes the trade-offs of **increased storage overhead, and slower writes** (since we not only have to write the data but also have to update the index) for the **benefit of faster reads**.
 Indexes are used to quickly locate data without having to examine every row in a database table.
 Indexes can be created using one or more columns of a database table, providing the basis for both rapid random lookups and efficient access to ordered records.

 ![indexes](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-II/indexes/indexes.png)